The unemployment rate on reservations ranges from 35% to 85%.

 Corey Mzhickteno, Treasurer

-Corey is affiliated with the Prairie Band Potawatomi Nation of Kansas and the Citizen Band Potawatomi of Oklahoma.
-He has 12 years’ experience in tribal business operations, from front-line employee to physical upgrade projects and Board governance.
-Previously, Corey served at Headquarters Air Education & Training Command (AETC), where he focused on innovation and work culture in flight training, national events, Congressional inquiries and Airforce communications.
-Corey began his military career in 2005 with the ROTC and after 12 years decided to dedicate more time to serving the needs of tribal communities.
-Corey holds a bachelor’s in Business Administration with an emphasis in accounting from the Washburn University School of Business in Kansas and a master’s in Aeronautical Science with an emphasis in Aviation Safety from Embry Riddle Aeronautical University in Daytona Beach, Florida.
-Corey has also served as a board member for Prairie Band Casino & Resort, which provides financial support to reservation programs and surrounding communities.
-Passionate about making a meaningful impact across Indian Country, Corey brings to PWNA skills in business operations, event planning and public service.
+Corey is enrolled with the Prairie Band Potawatomi Nation.
+He has 14 years in tribal business operations, with experience from front-line employee to casino management, special projects and business expansions, to board member and public liaison.
+Previously, Corey served 12 years of Active Duty with the U.S. Air Force and is currently a Reservist flight instructor.
+Corey holds a Bachelor’s in Business Administration from the Washburn University School of Business and a Master’s in Aeronautical Science from Embry Riddle Aeronautical University.
+Corey also serves as a board member for the Prairie Band Potawatomi Nation’s businesses, which provide financial support and economic development to reservation programs and surrounding communities in Northeast Kansas.
+Passionate about making a meaningful impact across Indian Country, Corey brings to PWNA skills in tribal business operations, organizational behavior, public service and federal government.

 Nikki’s Indian name is khwhele’ (Meadow Lark).
 She is a member of the Coeur d’Alene Tribe and of the Red Bird Clan.
 She is also Kalispel, Yakama, Nisqually, Cowlitz and Squaxin Island.
 Currently, Nikki is Acting Executive Director of the Center for Native American Youth (CNAY) at the Aspen Institute.
 She leads overall operations, grants, reporting and budgeting, conducts fundraising and donor relations, and oversees all CNAY youth engagement initiatives and the Youth Advisory Board.
 Previously, Nikki served as Associate Director and Program Manager at CNAY, and in various capacities from Coordinator to Director at the American Indian Higher Education Consortium (AIHEC).
 Her entire life, Nikki has worked on behalf of her people.
 Her biggest inspiration comes from her daughter Aplnmarimn’tsu’tn (Carries the Medicine).
 Nikki maintains her culture through language, ceremony and honoring the teachings passed on to her.
 She also has the honor of serving on the Miss Indian World Committee for the Gathering of Nations, the largest powwow in North America.
 Nikki brings to PWNA experience in grant management, youth and student services, advocacy and strong connections throughout Indian country.